takemobiteam/takemobi-test.github.io/docs/index.md

 | Physical Constraints | Vehicle clearance for hotels                        | Prevent incompatible vehicles from being assigned to hotels with limited clearance |
 | Fleet Constraints    | Vehicle inventory limits                            | Ensure trips can be completed using the set of vehicles that exists in real life |

+## Additional Features

+### Ferries

+Some tours involve guests arriving in an airport on one island, then taking a ferry to another island to reach their hotel.
+The Continuous Planning System can handle this case, ensuring the guest has both a transfer from the airport to the port and also from the other port to their hotel.

+### Feeders

+The feeder feature is useful when there are small groups of hotels away from a main road.

+- Arrivals: A large vehicle picks up passengers from the airport and drops them off at a meeting point, so that smaller vehicles (feeders) can pick up smaller groups and take them to their hotels in different directions.
+- Departures: Smaller vehicles (feeders) drop passengers off at a meeting point, so that the entire group can be taken to the airport from that meeting point in a large vehicle.

 # Bookings and Flights